Terminology

 A Bullish Sweep occurs when the price briefly exceeds the previous candle’s high but fails to sustain above it, closing inside the prior range.
 Conversely, a Bearish Sweep happens when the price dips below the previous candle’s low but then closes within that candle’s range.
 Sweeps help traders identify moments where price attempts to push past support or resistance but lacks conviction.

-A D-Purge is a more complex form of Sweep where price action aggressively tests both the high and low extremes of the previous candle through its wicks before closing inside that candle’s range.
+A Double Purge (D-Purge) is a more complex form of Sweep where price action aggressively tests both the high and low extremes of the previous candle through its wicks before closing inside that candle’s range.
 This pattern implies a comprehensive clearing or "purging" of orders on both sides of the market, often signaling a strong liquidity hunt or shakeout.

 The last side swept in this process (either the high or the low) indicates the likely direction of market interest or momentum following the purge.
 D-Purges help reveal hidden liquidity and potential shifts in market control between buyers and sellers.